 Alternative holidays for essential work: At times, the operating demands of a department make it necessary for all or a portion of the staff to work on a scheduled/official Institute holiday.
 If a non-exempt employee is designated as essential and is required to work on an official Institute holiday, the employee's supervisor may choose one of the following holiday pay options:

-- Pay the employee his or her holiday pay, plus pay the employee at his/her regular rate of pay for the additional time actually worked on the holiday.
+- Pay the employee their holiday pay, plus pay the employee at their regular rate of pay for the additional time actually worked on the holiday.
 Under this option, the employee does not receive another day off with pay for having worked an official holiday.

 The responsibilities each party has in connection with the Campus Holiday Policy are:

 |Institution Chief Human Resources Officers||Ensure compliance with policy.|